irpressprich-integral/id-intro-to-git/animals.md

-I went to the X, and I saw:
+I went to the farm, and I saw:

+ - Cows
+ - Ducks
+ - Sheep
+ - Goats
+ - Chickens
+ - Pigs
+ - Cape Buffalo
+ - A Farmer
- - Y
+ - Ostriches
- - Z
+ - A Dinosaur